+Practice Manual:

-- Practice Manual: The BIA Practice Manual is not legal authority.
+The BIA Practice Manual is not legal authority.
 However, if there is reason to cite it, the preferred form is to identify the specific provision by chapter and section along with the date at the bottom of the page on which the cited section appears.
+For example:

-For example: - full: BIA Practice Manual, Chapter 8.5(a)(iii) (Aug.
-8, 2014) - short: Practice Manual, Chap.
+full: BIA Practice Manual, Chapter 8.5(a)(iii) (Aug.
+8, 2014)

+short: Practice Manual, Chap.
 8.5 (a)(iii)

+Forms:

-Forms: Forms should first be cited according to their full name and number.
+Forms should first be cited according to their full name and number.
 A short citation form may be used thereafter.
 See Appendix E (Forms) for a list of common immigration forms.
 For example:

-- full: Notice of Appeal from a Decision of an Immigration Judge (Form EOIR-26) - short: Notice of Appeal or Form EOIR-26 identifying information, and a short citation form may be used thereafter.
-For example:
+full: Notice of Appeal from a Decision of an Immigration Judge (Form

+EOIR-26)

+Notice of Appeal or Form EOIR-26 short: